AkilTDixon/Notes/README.md

 # Notes

-Robust notes app with collections, Fullstack project built with a React + Vite frontend (TipTap rich-text editor) and a Flask + MongoDB backend.
+Robust notes app with collections.
+Fullstack project built with a React + Vite frontend (TipTap rich-text editor) and a Flask + MongoDB backend.

 Example video: